ministryofjustice/moj-design-system/app/views/components/banner/README.md

 This component has been used successfully in the following services:

-- Judicial case manager (HM Courts and Tribunals Service)
+- Judicial case manager (Her Majesty’s Courts and Tribunals Service)
-- Professional case manager (HM Courts and Tribunals Service)
+- Professional case manager (Her Majesty’s Courts and Tribunals Service)

 ## Contribute to this component